 Globally, Ghana ranks as number 43, right below the United Kingdom.

-Related article: Ghana visa requirements & exemptions
+Related article: Ghana visa requirements & exemptions for tourists

 Zambia is another one of the most popular safari destinations in Southern Africa.
 From the magnificent Victoria falls to an abundance of wildlife and rich culture, Zambia is one visited for elephants, lions, hippos, leopards, rhinos, crocodiles and so much more.

 To seasoned Safari goers, Zambia is known as the place for the walking safari.
 From 2019, Zambia's global rank of peacefulness has increased by 5 positions.

 Related article: Top 15 places to visit in Zambia

 Sierra Leone is located in western Africa and boasts of beautiful beaches on the Atlantic as well as a tropical interior with hills, forests, lagoons, and a variety of animals and colourful birds.